Max R. P. Grossmann

 Knowledge and Freedom: Evidence on the Relationship Between Information and Paternalism

-Working paper · New version coming soon! · Replication package
+Job Market Paper · Working paper · Replication package

-When is autonomy granted to a decision-maker conditional on their knowledge, and if no autonomy is granted, what form will the intervention take?
-We formulate a parsimonious formal theory about paternalistic intervention based on an absence of knowledge.
-This theory sheds light on how policymakers exploit decision-maker mistakes when these mistakes go in policymakers' subjectively preferred direction and when mistakes are used as a justification for intervention.
+When is autonomy granted to a decision-maker based on their knowledge, and if no autonomy is granted, what form will the intervention take?
+A parsimonious theory shows how policymakers can exploit decision-maker mistakes and use them as a justification for intervention.
 In two experiments, policymakers (“Choice Architects”) can intervene in a choice faced by a decision-maker.
-The choice is between a fixed amount of money and a simple lottery.
-The first experiment varies the amount of ambiguity inherent in the lottery.
-We find that reduced ambiguity leads to fewer interventions in the decision-maker's choice.
-We conduct a high-powered followup experiment.
-Across both experiments, full decision-maker knowledge causes more than a 60\% reduction in intervention rates.
-Beliefs have a small but statistically significant effect.
-When Choice Architects are informed about the decision-maker’s preference, this information is used to determine the option imposed on the Chooser.
-However, Choice Architects employ their own preference to a similar extent as the decision-maker’s.
-Choice Architects are causally more willing to impose a riskless option, as if it were a bliss point, correlated with but conceptually distinct from Choice Architects' own preference.
-This is an important qualification to what has been termed “projective paternalism.”
-Choice Architects disproportionately prefer to have the decision-maker make informed decisions, even when they could exploit the decision-maker's ignorance.
-However, interveners are less likely to provide information.
-As predicted by theory, the same applies to Choice Architects who believe that mistakes go in the direction of their own preference.
+We vary the amount of knowledge decision-makers possess about the choice.
+Full decision-maker knowledge causes more than a 60\% reduction in intervention rates.
+Beliefs have a small, robust correlation with interventions on the intensive margin.
+Choice Architects disproportionately prefer to have decision-makers make informed decisions.
+Interveners are less likely to provide information.
+As theory predicts, the same applies to Choice Architects who believe that decision-maker mistakes align with their own preference.
+When Choice Architects are informed about the decision-maker’s preference, this information is used to determine the imposed option.
+However, Choice Architects employ their own preference to a similar extent.
+A riskless option is causally more likely to be imposed, being correlated with but conceptually distinct from Choice Architects' own preference.
+This is a qualification to what has been termed “projective paternalism.”

 Paternalism and Deliberation: An Experiment on Making Formal Rules